-Allow the lawn to dry for one to two days.
+Allow the lawn to dry for 1 to 2 days.
 It should be damp and able to support your weight.

 • Day 8 or 9

-Once the lawn is damp-dry it should receive its first cutting.
+Once the lawn is damp-dry, it should receive its first cutting.
 Set your mower at the highest setting.
-Cut the entire area, whether it appears to require it or not.
+Cut the entire area whether it appears to be required or not.
 Be sure to use a grass catcher to collect the clippings.
-Immediately after cutting, soak the sod again and continue the soaking process for another seven-day period.
+Immediately after cutting, soak the sod again and continue the soaking process for another 7-day period.

 • Days 15 or 16

-Water the lawn heavily two or three times weekly and cut weekly.
-Remember to keep all traffic off the lawn for the 30 days.
+Water the lawn heavily 2 or 3 times weekly and cut weekly.
+Remember to keep all traffic off the lawn for 30 days.

 • Day 30+

-Approximately 30 days after the installation, reduce watering to deep, infrequent applications, totaling 1” to 1.5” per week.
+Approximately 30 days after the installation, reduce watering to deep, infrequent applications, totaling 1-1.5 inches per week.
 Mow weekly.

 Back to top >>